maxpou/maxpou.fr/content/pages/uses/uses.md

 ![laptop picture](./laptop.jpg)

-- MacBook Pro (13-inch)
+- MacBook Pro M1 (13-inch)
 - **No extra screen.** I've found myself more focus with only one screen
 - [Roost Laptop Stand](https://www.therooststand.com/) _(note:
   [I don't use it when I work from a coffee shop!](https://twitter.com/NikkitaFTW/status/1139607268452777984))_.
 - Magic keyboard 2 and the Magic trackpad 2
 - Notepad where
   [I write my daily MIT](https://about.gitlab.com/2018/05/17/eliminating-distractions-and-getting-things-done/#2-write-down-your-mits)
-- OnePlus Nord (and a old Huawei as a back up)
+- OnePlus Nord (and an old Huawei as a backup)
 - Sony MDR 1000X.
-A noise cancelling headphone with 2 modes: wired or wiredless (bluetooth).
+A noise-cancelling headphone with 2 modes: wired or wireless (bluetooth).
 I also have some [Airpods](https://www.apple.com/fr/airpods-2nd-generation/).
 - Travel&daily bag is a
   [Minaal Carry-on 2.0](https://www.minaal.com/products/minaal-carry-on-bag/?variant=12494163140)
   (with packing cubes).
 I love it!

-As a digital nomad, I don't have space for a desk on my backpack! ;)
+As a digital nomad, I don't have space for a desk in my backpack! ;)

 ## IDE

-- VS Code is my favourite text editor so far.
+- VS Code is my favorite text editor so far.
-- The theme I use is Material Theme which I customised.
+- The theme I use is Material Theme which I customized.
 - [Full list of plugins that I Can't Live Without](https://github.com/maxpou/dotfiles/blob/master/vscode/install_plugin.sh).

 ![my ide](./ide.png)